-Jody Long enters the 2014 softball season as the longest tenured and winningest head coach among Northeast Mississippi Community College’s nine intercollegiate athletic programs.
+Jody Long enters the 2015 softball season as the longest tenured and winningest head coach among Northeast Mississippi Community College’s nine intercollegiate athletic programs.

+Long’s Tigers finished with a 23-15-1 overall record and 15-9 mark in the MACJC North Division one year earlier.
 Mississippi Gulf Coast Community College got the best of Northeast in the opening game of the MACJC State Tournament in Perkinston, but a handful of Tigers were recognized for their sharp play on the field of competition.

 Andrea Cutts (Ackerman) and Bianca Chagolla (Riverside, Calif.) were selected to the MACJC All-State team while Erin Dixson (Amherst, N.Y.), Haleigh Moffett (West Lauderdale), Ellen Tarrant (New Albany), Victoria White (Mooreville) and Dana Glissen (Kossuth) were each named to the MACJC All-North Division team along with Cutts and Chagolla.

 Cutts received recognition around the entire country after becoming the thirteenth softball player in Northeast history to be recognized as an All-American.
 She and Tarrant both signed scholarships to continue their careers at Eckerd (Fla.)
 College and Delta State University, respectively.